California Institute of the Arts: CalArts Extended Studies

 Achieving scale was a persistent problem for CalArts Extended Studies.
 Though their mission pushes them to broaden access to arts programming, they were facing an array of back-end challenges that made it impossible to grow.

-as well, meaning they can take real steps towards defining new markets to grow into, and then dominating in those new spaces.
+Working with Modern Campus lets Extended Studies gain control of their data and their website as well, meaning they can take real steps towards defining new markets to grow into, and then dominating in those new spaces.

 What’s more, with their scaling issues all but solved, CalArts Extended Studies now has the capacity to focus purely on innovation and creativity—the key ingredients to their unique DNA.